ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 </framework-specific-section>

-## Result

-When you run your application, you should see a basic grid with three rows.
+When you run the application, you should see a basic grid with three rows.
 To see the full code, click the `</> Code` button below the example.

 <grid-example title='Quick Start Example' name='quick-start-example' type='mixed' options='{ "exampleHeight": 350 }'></grid-example>